 Without any doubt Croesus was the crown prince.
 He served some time as governor of Adramyttion, the capital of Mysia and the Troad, which was the usual position given to the intended heir of the Lydian king.
 Yet, when Astyages died in c.560, Pantaleon seems to have revolted and Croesus' stepmother tried to poison the new monarch.
 Eventually, Croesus was saved by his baker, and after much bloodshed the thirty-five year old man could establish himself as sole ruler of Lydia.
 According to Herodotus,

 the first city that Croesus attacked was Ephesus.
 The Ephesians, when he laid siege to them, ran a rope from their walls to the temple of Artemis, putting the town, by means of this link, under the goddess' protection.
 The distance between the temple and the old town is about 1½ kilometers.note[Herodotus, Histories 1.26; tr.
 Aubrey de Selincourt.]

 This story is strange, because the tyrant of Ephesus, Pindarus, was the son of Croesus' sister and the former pro-Lydian tyrant, Melas.
-The regime change must have resulted in a change of policy, and Croesus may have laid siege to the town because it had seized to support Lydia.
+The regime change must have resulted in a change of policy, and Croesus may have laid siege to the town because it had ceased to support Lydia.
 However this may be, the conflict was ultimately settled peacefully, and Croesus rebuilt the temple of Artemis.